code4recovery/tsml-ui/README.md

 You don't need to do anything other than enable HTTPS on your website.
 To ensure all users see this functionality, make sure that anyone who enters a `http://` address for your site is redirected to the `https://` address.

-### "Debug" mode
+### Debug mode

-Trusted servants can append `?debug=true` to see warnings about the data in their browser's javascript console.
+Trusted servants can append `?debug=true` to the web address to see warnings in their browser's javascript console.
 For example, there is a warning about a bad conference_url at [on this demo site](https://react.meetingguide.org/demo.html?debug=true).

-This mode also disables data caching so that changes may be observed after reloading.
+This mode also disables caching so that changes may be observed by reloading.

 ### Add custom types